How it started

 How it’s going

-Since returning from Senegal, I’ve settled in the small, artist town of Tucumcari, New Mexico.
-The Stones Glass Bones studio is here, where Im creating one-of-a kind necklaces, bracelets, and earrings, sourced fairly and ethically, while incorporating new discoveries, designs, and craftsmanship from my family and partners in Dakar and all over the world.
+Since returning from Senegal, I’ve settled in Tucson, Arizona, a city with a thriving art scene.
+The Stones Glass Bones studio is here, where I’m creating one-of-a kind necklaces, bracelets, and earrings, sourced fairly and ethically, while incorporating new discoveries, designs, and craftsmanship from my family and partners in Dakar and all over the world.